Skip to content

 Does shuffling the same list twice give the same result?

 No — each shuffle is independent.
-The tool generates a new random seed for each shuffle operation, so repeated shuffles of the same list will almost certainly produce different orders.
+The tool generates a new random seed for each shuffle operation, so repeated shuffles of the same list will very likely produce different orders.
 The probability of getting the exact same permutation twice in a row decreases rapidly as the list grows: for a 10-item list, there are 3,628,800 possible orderings, making a repeat extremely unlikely.

 You might also need